Johnstown Flood National Memorial

-The Johnstown Flood National Memorial is a unit of the United States National Park Service.
+The Johnstown Flood National Memorial is a unit of the United States National Park Service in Cambria County, Pennsylvania.
 Established in 1964 through legislation signed by President Lyndon B. Johnson, it pays tribute to the thousands of victims of the Johnstown Flood, who were injured or killed on May 31, 1889 when the South Fork Dam ruptured.

 History

 History of the Johnstown Flood

 Founded in 1800, Johnstown was a steel town that grew from the development of the Pennsylvania Railroad and other transportation services in Cambria County.
-The town had a population of thirty thousand people who were of mostly German and Welsh ancestry.
-Established in the center of a floodplain between Little Conemaugh and Stony Creek rivers, the community was surrounded, during the latter part of the nineteenth century, by land that had been devastated by deforestation and the leveling of hills, both of which were responsible for periodic floods.
+By 1889, the town had a population of thirty thousand people who were of mostly German and Welsh ancestry.
+Established in the center of a narrow floodplain between Little Conemaugh and Stony Creek rivers, the community was surrounded, during the latter part of the nineteenth century, by land that had been altered by deforestation and the leveling of hills.
+These factors contributed to periodic floods, as did the narrow river valleys.

-In 1836, the South Fork dam was built at Conemaugh Lake to create a reservoir for the Pennsylvania Canal's western division.
-Measuring eight hundred and fifty feet at its breast section, the dam was made of earth and stone, and was reported to be the largest dam of its type in the world at the time of its construction.
-Subsequently abandoned by the canal system, it was purchased by the South Fork Fishing and Hunting Club, a recreational group composed of wealthy individuals from the Pittsburgh region who subsequently paid for repairs to the dam and additional construction which raised its height in order to transform the area into a boating and fishing resort community.
+In 1836, the South Fork dam was built to create a reservoir (later named Conemaugh Lake) for the Pennsylvania Canal's western division.
+Measuring eight hundred and fifty feet at its breast section, the dam was made of earth and stone.
+It was reported to be the largest dam of its type in the world at the time of its construction.
+Subsequently abandoned by the canal system, it was purchased by private owners, including a former congressman.

+Ultimately it was purchased by the South Fork Fishing and Hunting Club, an exclusive recreational group composed of wealthy individuals from the Pittsburgh region, for use as a summer mountain retreat.
+The club paid for repairs to the dam and additional development: a main building and "cottages" to transform the area into a boating and fishing resort community.